Offshore oil field development

 Project documentation for drilling of the fourth exploration well was approved in 2014 following public consultations.
 The fourth well was drilled by the GSP Saturn rig in August 2014 to a depth of 3,500m in the northern part of the Dolginskoye field.

 Core sampling, drill cuttings sampling, vertical seismic profiling and testing of four different field strata were conducted as part of the geophysical investigations carried out for drilling the well.
+The next well at the Dolginskoye oil field will be drilled in 2023.

 Drilling infrastructure details